 - Steps to Building

 - Your Own Hydroponic Dutch Bucket System

 Dutch buckets as “fragmented media beds”

-Hydroponic Dutch bucket systems (Bato bucket systems) are perhaps the simplest hydroponic (and sometimes aquaponic) system to build, and a favorite of growers the world over.
+Hydroponic Dutch bucket systems (Bato bucket systems) are perhaps the simplest hydroponic (and sometimes aquaponic, although aquaponics is more difficult) system to build, and a favorite of growers the world over.

 A variation of media bed techniques, Dutch buckets break the media bed system down into smaller components (the buckets).
 This approach offers several benefits.